-This report was created by the Horticulture Innovation Lab's project focused on reducing postharvest losses in Rwanda.
+This report and policy brief were created by the Horticulture Innovation Lab's project focused on reducing postharvest losses in Rwanda.
 Through postharvest innovations and interventions, this project works to help farmers and agribusiness enterprises gain better return on investments by adopting appropriate technology and reducing postharvest losses.

 Summary of postharvest losses in orange-fleshed sweet potatoes

 Orange-fleshed sweet potato (OFSP) is a relatively new crop for Rwanda with two decades of significant support from the NGO community.
 The crop is primarily grown as a livelihoods and food security crop with a strong nutritional component.
 The main challenges for OFSP include uncertain market demand and uncertain supply issues for processors, both of which are linked: due to the lack of a local fresh market, farmers may be reluctant to engage in OFSP production, while processors cannot engage in processing without assured supply.

 OFSP is being grown in 18 districts across the country - Muhanga, Kamonyi, Ruhango, Rulindo, Musanze, Burera, Gakenke, Ngororero, Rwamagana, Gatsibo, Kayonza, Karongi, Rutsiro, Rubavu, Gicumbi, Bugesera, Nyaruguru and Nyamagabe.

 Around 70 percent of sweet potatoe growers adopted OFSP and are being supported by the Rwanda Agricultural Board (RAB), International Potato Center (CIP) and other NGOs in the supply of vines and extension services.

 Damage during harvest: